Please click on this link for the Learning Leadership Book Summary.

 “Authentic leadership flows from the inside out.”

-“Inside out leadership is about discovering who you are, what compels you to do what you do, and what gives you credibility to lead others.
-Inside out leadership is about becoming the author of your own story and the maker of your own history.
-Inside out leadership is also the only way to respond to what your constituents most want from you.
+“Inside-out leadership is about discovering who you are, what compels you to do what you do, and what gives you credibility to lead others.
+Inside-out leadership is about becoming the author of your own story and the maker of your own history.
+Inside-out leadership is also the only way to respond to what your constituents most want from you.
 And what is that?
-What they what to know is who you genuinely are.”
+What they want to know is who you genuinely are.”

 People say they want to ask a new leader: